Thomas of Cana

 Portuguese sources of the 17th century note that due to Thoma's deeds as a Christian merchant, the native Nasrani of Kerala venerated him as a saint.
-Thoma was officially canonized by the patriarch of the Syriac Orthodox Church Ignatius Zakka I Iwas in March of 1990.
+Thoma was officially canonized by the patriarch of the Syriac Orthodox Church, Ignatius Zakka I, in March 1990.

 Epithet of Thomas

 The meaning of the Cana epithet is unclear; it may refer to the town of Cana or the land of Canaan in the Bible, or it may be a corruption of a Syriac term for merchant (Knāyil in Malayalam).
 However, scholar Richard M. Swiderski states that none of these etymologies are entirely sound.

 Scholar Dr. Jacob Kollaparambil argues that the "Cana" form is a corruption formalized by European scholars in the 18th century based on the Malayalam form Knāi and its variants (Kynāi, Kinān) found in the folk tradition of the Knanaya and the common parlance and literature of the people of Malabar.
 This may be a reference to the Christian community of Kynai, in Bét Aramayé in Persia (Southern Mesopotamia).